Markel/metacritic-crawler/README.md

 ## Usage
 Scrapy has his own command line tool, you **shouldn't** use the default Python Shell.
 0. Be sure that you have Python 3 installed.
-1. [Download the repository](https://github.com/MarkelFe/metacritic-crawler/releases) and travel to the repository folder throught your OS Command Line Tool
+1. [Download the repository](https://github.com/MarkelFe/metacritic-crawler/releases) and travel to the repository folder through your OS Command Line Tool
 2. Install all the requirements with ```pip install -r requirements.txt```
 3. Run the following command ```scrapy runspider games.py -o gm.jl``` which will create a file called gm.jl.
 This file will include the links to all the Metacritic games, the process of completing this file will take around 40-80 minutes.
 You can [modify some parameters inline](https://github.com/MarkelFe/metacritic-crawler/blob/master/docs/flags.md)
 4. Run the command ```scrapy runspider analyze.py``` which will create the database games.db.
 To complete this process, it will take around 2 hours.
 5. Done!
 The file ```games.db```  includes all the information.
-Use your prefered SQLite reader.
+Use your preferred SQLite reader.

 ## Modifiers
 These modifiers are for [`games.py`](https://github.com/MarkelFe/metacritic-crawler/blob/master/games.py) and should be placed after the command `scrapy runspider games.py -o gm.jl`.